-- a) protecting the corridors identified on Map 4 for possible future higher-order transit services in exclusive or semi-exclusive rights-of-way, with the exact locations and precise widths of these corridors, including station locations, being determined through a comprehensive planning process and the Environmental Assessment process; - b) establishing priorities for new higher-order transit services in the corridors identified on Map 4 through a comprehensive planning process which considers value-for-money and broader city-building objectives, including that transit should be built to serve people, strengthen places and support prosperity; - implementing higher-order transit services in the corridors identified on Map 4 according to the established priorities as funding becomes available and the Environmental Assessment and Business Case Analysis processes are completed; - d) implementing road-rail and rail-rail grade separations at the locations identified on Map 4 as funding becomes available and the Environmental Assessment process is completed; - e) improving existing connections between transit services, particularly between local and regional higher-order transit services, to ensure that connections are direct, seamless and user-friendly to improve connectivity for transit users; and - f) supporting the increased use of existing rail corridors within the City for enhanced local and inter-regional transit-service.
+- a) protecting the corridors identified on Map 4 for possible future higher-order transit services in exclusive or semi-exclusive rights-of-way, with the exact locations and precise widths of these corridors, including station locations, being determined through a comprehensive planning process and the Environmental Assessment process; - b) undertaking comprehensive planning processes for new higher-order transit services in the corridors identified on Map 4 to support their successful implementation and inform the establishment of project priorities considering value-for-money and broader city-building objectives of this Plan, including that transit should be built to serve people, strengthen places and support prosperity; - implementing higher-order transit services in the corridors identified on Map 4 according to the established priorities as funding becomes available and the Environmental Assessment and business case analysis processes are completed; - implementing road-rail and rail-rail grade separations as funding becomes available and the Environmental Assessment process is completed; - e) improving existing connections between transit services, particularly between local and regional higher-order transit services, to ensure that connections are direct, seamless and user-friendly to improve connectivity for transit users; and - f) supporting the increased use of existing rail corridors within the City for enhanced local and inter-regional transit service.

-The City will maintain and enhance bus and streetcar services to deliver more seamless, convenient, frequent, fast, reliable and comfortable transit service to all parts of the city through such measures as:
+The City will work with its partners to maintain and enhance bus and streetcar services to deliver safe, accessible, seamlessly connected, convenient, frequent, reliable, fast, affordable and comfortable transit service to all parts of the city through such measures as:

-reducing delays and traffic interference on transit routes across the city, including those shown on Map 5, through the introduction of transit priority guidelines and transit priority measures such as:

-- i) transit signal priority or other signal timing changes; - ii) high-occupancy vehicles lanes; - iii) partially or fully exclusive transit lanes; - iv) turn restrictions for non-transit vehicles; - v) limiting or removing on-street parking during part or all of the day; and - vi) transit queue-jump lanes where appropriate; - b) improving the passenger comfort and operation of transit stops by such measures as: - i) optimizing stop spacing and placement; - ii) reducing the need for on-vehicle payment; - iii) providing step-free access to transit vehicles; - iv) providing sufficient weather-protected waiting space for anticipated passenger volumes; and - v) providing sufficient stopping area for anticipated bus volumes; and - c) recognizing the potential for bus and streetcar services to build demand for future higher-order transit services along certain corridors and to support the growth of the Plan's Centres and Avenues." - 9.
+- a) reducing delays and traffic interference on transit routes across the city, including those shown on Map 5, through the introduction of transit priority guidelines and transit priority measures such as: - i) transit signal priority or other signal timing changes; - ii) high-occupancy vehicles lanes; - iii) partially or fully exclusive transit lanes; - iv) restrictions for non-transit vehicles; - v) consolidating, restricting or limiting driveways; - vi) limiting or removing on-street parking during part or all of the day; and - vii) transit queue-jump lanes where appropriate; - b) improving the passenger comfort and operational efficiency of transit stops by such measures as: - i) optimizing stop spacing and placement; - ii) reducing the need for on-vehicle payment; - iii) providing step-free entry to transit vehicles; - iv) providing sufficient weather-protected and, where appropriate, well-lit waiting space for anticipated passenger volumes; and - v) providing sufficient stopping area for anticipated transit vehicle volumes; and - c) recognizing the potential for bus and streetcar services to build demand for future higher-order transit services along certain corridors and to support the growth objectives of this Plan." - 9.
 Inserting preamble text after the new policies as follows: